 Professional liability insurance, also called errors and omissions insurance, protects small businesses against the costs of client lawsuits over unsatisfactory work.

-An accusation of negligence or a simple mistake at your daycare center, social work organization, or other social services business could lead to a financially draining legal battle.
+An accusation of negligence or a simple mistake at your social services business could lead to a financially draining legal battle.
 When a client sues your organization, professional liability insurance can pay for court costs, judgments, and other legal expenses.

 This policy offers liability coverage related to: